bladeSk/midi-to-piano-roll/readme.md

 You can use the tool [right here](https://bladeSk.github.io/midi-to-piano-roll).
 Just drop your local MIDI files, tweak some knobs and print.

+## Issues

+If you have a MIDI file that doesn't display correctly, feel free to create an issue and attach it.
+Notes not mapping to bars correctly are most likely an issue with the file itself and should be easily correctable by tweaking the MIDI tempo field.

 ## Local usage

-Clone this repo, run `npm i` or `yarn` and open index.html in your browser.
+Clone this repo, run `npm i` or `yarn` and open `index.html` in your browser.

 ## Usage as a Node.js library